 E.8 Curriculum approval is a key responsibility of FBs and PPF.
 Academic partner staff (curriculum and quality) work closely with SNLs and faculty officers (FO) and each holds a responsibility for the day-to-day operation of the procedure in order to submit approval proposals to FBs.

 Procedure

-E.9 Each approval request will progress in accordance with the current approval procedure provided in the university's SQA SharePoint (https://myuhi.sharepoint.com/sites/eo-fas/sqa/SitePages/Home.aspx).
+E.9 Each approval request will progress in accordance with the current approval procedure provided in the university's SQA SharePoint area.

 F INTERNAL VERIFICATION OF SQA PROVISION